getcarina/getcarina.com/_posts/2016-02-19-new-in-swarm-we-give-you.md

 author: Anne Gentle <anne.gentle@rackspace.com>
 published: true
 excerpt: >
-  All the news from this week: Overlay networks offered in a pair of new releases, more what's new, and we want to work with you.
+  All the news from this week: New release, overlay networking, and we want to work with you.
 categories:
  - Docker
  - Affinity